wx-chevalier/CS-Notes/JavaScript/Modern-JavaScript-Development-Foundation/导论/Modern JavaScript Development Glossary-en.md

 In the decade of 2000, technologies like Ajax made web applications been more dynamic, Gmail in 2004 and Google Maps in 2005 was a trending on this use case of Ajax technology.
 This new “way” of building web applications end up with more logic written on the client side.
 In 2008 with the appearance of Google and it’s engine V8 which compiled all JavaScript code into bytecode right away.

+In computing, just-in-time (JIT) compilation, also known as dynamic translation, is a way of executing computer code that involves compilation during execution of a program – at run time – rather than prior to execution.

+Most often this consists of source code or more commonly bytecode translation to machine code, which is then executed directly.
+A system implementing a JIT compiler typically continuously analyses the code being executed and identifies parts of the code where the speedup gained from compilation or recompilation would outweigh the overhead of compiling that code.

 In summary, the phases of JIT compiler could be described as:

 * Parse